ma4nn/fritzbox-munin-fast/README.md

 1. Restart the munin-node daemon: `service munin-node restart`.

 1. Done.
-You should now start to see the charts on the Munin pages!
+You should now start to see the charts on the Munin pages🥳

 ## Localization

-The `fritzbox_energy` script depends on the language selected in your FRITZ!Box.
+The `fritzbox_energy.py` script depends on the language selected in your FRITZ!Box.
 Currently, two locales are
 supported:

 1. German: `de` (default)